metacmm/sequelizedBurger/README.md

 ## Introduction

-* Eat-Da-Burger! is a restaurant app that lets users input the names of burgers they'd like to eat.
+* Eat-Da-Burger! is a restaurant app that lets restaurant users input the names of burgers and quantity, and lets customer users input the their name and burger they would like to eat.

-* Whenever a user submits a burger's name, the app will display the burger on the left side of the page -- waiting to be devoured.

-* Each burger in the waiting area also has a `Devour it!` button.
-When the user clicks it, the burger will move to the right side of the page.
+* App provides the restaurant user interface and customer user interface on page for now.

+* Restaurant owner senario:

+    * As a restaurant owner, you can add the burger name and quantity you are able to provide.

+    * The customer who orders the burger and hasn't been served will be displayed in the drop down list of the burger row.

+    * You can select the customer and click devour it to serve the customer.

+    * The customers who have been served will be listed following the 'Eaten by'.

+* Customer user senario:

+    * As a customer user, you can input your name and select the burger you would like to order from the drop down list and submit your order to the app.

+    * Once a burger is ordered, the quantity will decrement by 1.

+    * Only burger quantity greater than 0 will be displayed in the drop down for customer to select.

 ## Overview

-This is a burger logger using Node and MySQL to query and route data, using Handlebars to generate the HTML.
+This is a burger logger using mySQL database to store data, and using sequelize module to model the database table and to query data, using Handlebars to generate the HTML.